lamnhan066/language_helper/README.md

       initialCode: LanguageCodes.en,
       // Changes the app language when the device language changes.
 Default is set to `true`.
       syncWithDevice: true,
+      // Attempts to handle Locale codes with optional country specification.
-      // Try to ignore the country code in the Locale when the full code is not available
+      // When a full Locale code (including country code) is not available in the data,
-      // in the data.
+      // this method will fallback to using just the language code.
       isOptionalCountryCode: true,
   );